Fill out this short form to have a one-on-one conversation with one of these recent Fellows.

 Julian Bertet (’19)

-My name is Julian Bertet (he/him) and I’m from Los Angeles, CA. and am currently a freshman majoring in Political Science.
+My name is Julian Bertet (he/him) and I’m from Los Angeles, CA, and am currently a sophomore majoring in Political Science.

 High School: I went to North Hollywood High School.